luxfi/node/snow/README.md

 ## [Consensus Engine](https://github.com/luxdefi/node/blob/master/snow/consensus/snowman/consensus.go)

 Consensus is defined as getting a group of distributed systems to agree on an outcome.
-In the case of the Avalanche network, consensus is achieved when validators are in agreement with the state of the blockchain.
-The novel consensus algorithm is documented in the [white paper](https://assets.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Avalanche%20Consensus%20Whitepaper.pdf).
-There are two main consensus algorithms: Avalanche and Snowman.
+In the case of the Lux network, consensus is achieved when validators are in agreement with the state of the blockchain.
+The novel consensus algorithm is documented in the [white paper](https://assets.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Lux%20Consensus%20Whitepaper.pdf).
+There are two main consensus algorithms: Lux and Snowman.
 The engine is responsible for proposing a new block to consensus, repeatedly polling the network for decisions (accept/reject), and communicating that decision to the `Sender`.

 ## [Blockchain Creation](https://github.com/luxdefi/node/blob/master/chains/manager.go)